jacobtomlinson/website/README.md

 ```

 ## License
-All written works and data are not for redistribution without permission, but feel free to link back.
+All written work and data are not for redistribution without permission, but feel free to link back.

 The Hugo theme, HTML, CSS and JavaScript is licensed under GPLv3 (unless stated otherwise in the file).